nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![ListEvContactSequenceDiagram](images/ListEvContactSequenceDiagram.png)

-Listing the persons from an event involves the creation of a `pr:EventSetContainsEventPredicate(1)` object first, before calling `Model#updateFilteredPersonList(pr)` to update the list according to the predicate to list of persons whose event set contain the specified event.
+The `listevcontact` constructs an `EventSetContainsEventPredicate` object first, then executes `Model#updateFilteredPersonList(EventSetContainsEventPredicate)` to update the list according to the predicate to list of persons whose event set contain the specified event.

-The `pr:EventSetContainsEventPredicate(1)` object is created in `ListEvContactCommand` instead of `ListEvContactCommandParser` because the object needs to take in the specified `Event` which can only be referenced by the `EVENT_INDEX` in `ListEvContactCommand` class.
+The `EventSetContainsEventPredicate` object is created in `ListEvContactCommand` instead of `ListEvContactCommandParser` because the `EventSetContainsEventPredicate` object needs to take in the specified `Event` which can only be referenced by the `EVENT_INDEX` in `ListEvContactCommand` class.

 ### \[Proposed\] Undo/redo feature